yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-support.markdown

 # Events with FIFO

-When registering for events, use {{EventSessionConfig.Fifo}} to instruct the space that events should be sent to the client in FIFO order.
+When registering for events, use `EventSessionConfig.Fifo` to instruct the space that events should be sent to the client in FIFO order.
 For example:
 {code:java}
 // Create an event session configuration with FIFO:
 EventSessionConfig sessionConfig = new EventSessionConfig();